KyleLQ/CHIP8_python/README.md

-CHIP-8 Interpreter written in Python
+CHIP-8 Interpreter written in Python.